 - Place items that can’t be turned inside out inside of a laundry bag or pillow case to protect it inside of the washing machine.

 - NEVER use heat on your costume.
-Heat can melt the fibers and destroy your costume!
+Heat can melt the fibers.
 Always air-dry and periodically brush out any recently washed fur until it is fully dry.
 We do not recommend using a dryer on your fursuit, even on no-heat settings.
+Fans will help dry it out faster.

 - Never hang a sopping wet bodysuit as the extra weight can stretch it out.
 Use the machine’s spin cycle to spin the water out or drape the wet suit over a chair in front of a fan.